Skip to content

 What programming language is most widely used?

-JavaScript is mentioned as the most popular language to learn, and it’s reported that nearly 98 percent of all websites use it as a front-end programming language, making it the most widely used.
+JavaScript is mentioned as one of the most popular programming language to learn, and it’s reported that nearly 98 percent of all websites use it as a front-end programming language, making it the most widely used.

 Which programming language is most in demand?

-Python is one of the most versatile and widely used languages, making it highly in demand.
+Python is one of the most versatile and widely used programming language, making it highly in demand.
 It’s used for a range of applications from web development to data analysis and machine learning.

 Should I learn Java or Python?